-Admission: Free for current members of the TAC; $5 for students and members of FAMSF; $10 General Admission
+Admission: Free to TAC Members, $5 Students and members of FAMSF, $10 General Admission.

 Zoom link will be emailed to all TAC members

 Few people wielded as much influence over the texture and color of modern interiors in America as California designer and weaver Dorothy Liebes.
 The distinctive style of her woven designs – which combined vivid color, lush texture, and often a glint of metallic – became known as "The Liebes Look," and was inextricably linked with the American modern